 Exploring differences between the two measures: People's responses on the survey measure of welfare weights are likely also guided by motives other than redistribution.
 To explore this, we regress Progressive survey weights on Progressive experimental weights.
 The variable Progressive survey weights is an indicator variable that takes a value of 1 if a Social Architect's welfare weights on the survey measure are progressive (reporting +1 or +2 on the question), and 0 otherwise.
-The variable Progressive experimental weights is an indicator variable that takes a value of 1 if a Social Architects' welfare weights on the survey measure are progressive of the experimental measure are progressive, and 0 otherwise.
+The variable Progressive experimental weights is an indicator variable that takes a value of 1 if a Social Architects' welfare weights on the experimental measure are progressive, and 0 otherwise.
 In particular, we estimate the following regression for each Social Architect.

-$$log(g(R_i)) = \beta_0 + \nu log(z_i - T(z_i)) + \epsilon_i$$ (9)
+$$log(g(R_j)) = \beta_0 + \nu log(z_j - T(z_j)) + \epsilon_j$$ (9)